 After graduating college in three years, Caroline returned to her home town, Cincinnati, Ohio, where she interned and freelanced for Cincinnati Magazine and worked in content marketing for inspirational speaker and nationally best-selling author, Curtis Zimmerman.

-Currently, Caroline serves as the health editor of Philadelphia magazine, where she edits the digital and print ancillary publication Be Well Philly, plans health and fitness events, and covers everything health, fitness, and wellness.
+Currently, Caroline serves as the health editor of Philadelphia magazine, where she edits the digital and print ancillary publication Be Well Philly, manages the Be Well Philly social media handles (including Facebook, Instagram, and Twitter), plans monthly health and fitness events, and covers all things health, fitness, and wellness for the magazine.